cyclejs/cyclejs/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 Thank you for your contribution!
+You're awesome.
 To help speed up the process of merging your code, check the following:
 -->